jbrocher/hashnode-articles/react/spa-auth/spa-authenticatio.md

-# Authenticating and SPA with a REST API

 ## Introduction

  Authentication is something most web applications need, and that can be difficult to get right.
 Recently I had to implement it for a React app I was developing, and wanted to list the options available to me.
 So I did a bit of research and, to my surprise, I found it's really hard to get a straightforward answer on the proper way